maxmahlke/rocks/docs/getting_started.rst

 Asteroid Name-Number index
 --------------------------

-The first step in almost any ``rocks`` function is to identify an asteroid based on the passed designation or number.
-To reduce the cost of this query as much as possible, ``rocks`` keeps a local index of asteroid name and number combinations in the cache directory, called ``index.pkl``.
-If the index is not available as ``rocks`` is invoqued, it will offer to retrieve it from the `GitHub repository <https://github.com/maxmahlke/rocks`_.
+The first step in almost any ``rocks`` function is to identify an asteroid based on the provided designation or number.
+To reduce the cost of this query as much as possible, ``rocks`` keeps a local index of asteroid names and numbers in a file called ``index.pkl`` in the cache directory.
+If the index is not available as ``rocks`` is invoked, it will offer to retrieve it from the `GitHub repository <https://github.com/maxmahlke/rocks>`_.